 This will depend on the material.

-Traditionally tea drinkers use porcelain and glass to brew green, white, yellow, and light oolong teas.
-The qualities of the porcelain are perfect for absorbing the heat and not damaging the tea leaves.
+Traditionally, tea drinkers use porcelain and glass to brew green, white, yellow, and light oolong teas.
+The qualities of the porcelain are perfect for absorbing heat without damaging the tea leaves.

-Although more rare and prized, tea drinkers commonly use yixing clay gaiwans for brewing pu-erh and dark oolongs.
+Although rarer, tea drinkers commonly use Yixing clay Gaiwans for brewing pu-erh and dark oolongs.
 The special clay helps round out the darker teas, adding more character.

 Oh, and let's not forget about pu-erh.
-Although, if you are preparing a tea that requires boiling temperature many people believe it is better to use a teapot.
-This is because a gaiwan doesn’t have as good heat-retaining qualities.
+Although if you are preparing a tea that requires boiling water, many people believe it is better to use a teapot.
+This is because a Gaiwan doesn’t have as good heat-retaining qualities.

 Some Tea Etiquette